kyaiooiayk/Awesome-Python-Programming-Notes/___unittest/README.md

 ***

 ## General templates
-- This is just a template with all the necessary import and some comments plus some code blocks to refresh someone's knowledge on unittesting.
+- This is just a template with all the necessary imports, comments and some code to refresh someone's knowledge on unittesting.
 - A testcase is created by subclassing `unittest.TestCase`.
-Essentialy the class TestStringMethod inherits from the `TestCase` class.
+Essentialy the class `test_sum` inherits from the `TestCase` class.
-- All the following methods start with a "test".
-This naming convention informs the test runner about which methods represent tests.
+- All the following methods start with a `test_`.
+This naming convention informs the test runner about which methods represent a test.
 - While unittesting it is acceptable to use long and descriptive names for testing function.

 ```